 1. What is Shiva?

-Shiva is the week long period of mourning following a loved one's death.
+Shiva is the week long period of mourning following a loved one’s death.
 During this time, family members traditionally gather in one home to receive visitors.
-The word "shiva" means seated, because the mourners are supposed to sit low to the ground during the mourning period.
+The word “shiva” means seven, signifying the seven day mourning period in which mourners are supposed to sit low to the ground.

 2. Keep this in Mind